 You will then be switched to another user's session.
 Your own open programs will continue to run in your own session.

-To log other user off without connecting to that user's session, right-click on the user name and click Log Off (Windows XP, Vista and 7) or Sign off.
-This will close the user's running programs and therefore the user will lose all unsaved changes in his/her open documents.
-After closing programs, the user will be logged off.
+Right-click or touch and hold the user name and select Log Off (Windows XP, Vista, and 7) or Sign off.
+This will close the user's running programs and therefore he/she will lose all unsaved changes in open programs and apps.
 Use it with care!

-When Mirjam does not know Margus's password and she does not want to log him off, she can still leave a message for Margus, for example "Log off and restart the computer as soon as possible - new updates need to take effect!".
+When Mirjam does not know Margus's password and she does not want to log him off, she can still leave a message for Margus, for example, "Log off and restart the computer as soon as possible - new updates need to take effect!".
 Mirjam can then log off, leave the computer running and go to some night club... err, sports club.
 When Margus returns, he will see the message after logging on.
-Such an inexpensive substitute for a phone call!
+Such an inexpensive substitute for a phone call or an SMS.

 To send a message to another user, you need administrative rights again.

-Right-click on the user's name and click Send Message... command.
+Right-click on the user's name and choose the Send Message command.

-Send Message window opens.
-Message title field is automatically filled, but you can change that if you want to.
-Then type something in Message field and click OK to send the message.
+The Send Message window opens.
+The Message title field is filled automatically, but you can change it if you want to.
+Then type something in the Message field and click OK to send the message.

 You might hear a beep to indicate that a message was received by the user.

 When the user logs on the next time, he/she will see the message: